nnirror/wax/README.md

 ## fold
 Folds any values in `signal in 1` below `minimum` or above `maximum`.
 If the input value exceeds `maximum`, the output will be the amount above subtracted from `maximum`.
 If the input value is below `minimum`, the output will be the amount below added to from `minimum`.

-## freqshift
+## pitchshift
-Applies a time-domain frequency shift effect of `shift amount (hz)` to `signal in`.
-Outlet 1 is the positive sideband of the ring modulation; Outlet 2 is the negative sideband.
+Applies a time-domain frequency shift effect of `shift amount` to `signal in`.
+A `shift amount` of 2 will be twice as high frequency.
+The `signal out 1` and `signal out 2` outlets both return unique signals that have different phase rotations of the input signal. `signal out 1` contains phase rotations at 0 and 180 degrees, and `signal out 2` contains phase rotations at 90 and 270 degrees.

 ## greater
 Computes the boolean representation of whether `signal in 1` is greater than `signal in 2`.